turtleicetea/weather-app/README.md

 ## Description

 A weather web app that uses the OpenWeatherMap API.
-You can type a city name and get the current temperature, conditions,
+You can type a city name and get the current temperature, other conditions,
 humidity, and wind speed.
 The results update on the page without reloading.

 ## Features